wmaier/uparse/README.rst

 Quick Start
 ===========

-To build the parser, you need at least Java 8 and Apache ant 1.8 or higher.
-An ant build file is included, the default target of which builds a jar file in the project root.
-All necessary dependencies are pulled automatically from the internet, i.e., you need to be online for the first build.
+To build the parser, you need at least Java 8 and :strike:`Apache ant 1.8` Maven 3.3.9 or higher.
+To build the parser, use ``mvn clean install``.
 To run the parser, first generate a parameter file using ``java -jar uparse.jar -generate``.
 The generated file ``parameters`` contains all available options, set to their default values.
 Each option is documented.
 The parser is run by passing it the path to the parameter file, i.e., using ``java -jar uparse.jar parameters``.

 Reference